-How To Help Your Child When Comparing Fractions, Decimals, And Percentages
+How To Help Your Students When Comparing Fractions, Decimals, And Percentages

-But, before you find out everything you need to know about fractions, decimals and percentages for children, we’ve created a quick recap section for you to go over anything you may have forgotten since school.
+But, before you find out everything you need to know about fractions, decimals and percentages for students, we’ve created a quick recap section for you to go over anything your students may have forgotten.

-- Fractions, decimals and percentages recap – The things you may have forgotten since school
+- Fractions, decimals and percentages in a nutshell – The things you may have forgotten since school!

-- What does your child need to know about fractions, decimals and percentages in KS1 & KS2?
+- What does a child need to know about fractions, decimals and percentages in KS1 and KS2?

-- What is the relationship between fractions, decimals and percentages
+- What is the relationship between percentages, fractions, and decimals?

-- How to help your child convert fractions to decimals
+- How to help your child when they are converting fractions to decimals

-- How to help your child convert percentages to decimals
+- How to help your child when they are converting percentages to decimals

-- Ways you can practise converting between fractions, decimals and percentages at home
+- How you can practice comparing fractions, decimals and percentages with your child at home

 Fractions, decimals and percentages in a nutshell – The things you may have forgotten since school!